 Full Practice Authority Licenses Available for Illinois Advanced Practice Nurses

-Qualified Illinois nurses can now apply for APRN-FPA licenses.
-We break down the eligibility, requirements, cost, and process for obtaining the new license so that you can perform more services with greater independence.
+Qualified Illinois nurses can apply for APRN-FPA licenses.
+We break down the eligibility, requirements, cost, and process for obtaining the license so that you can perform more services with greater independence.

 - Hold an Illinois license as an advanced practice registered nurse;

 - Obtain national certification as either a nurse midwife, clinical nurse specialist, or nurse practitioner;